nczmoo/dcs100/readme.md

-    x gold intake is markedly slower and progress is stagnant partly because of that. (add a gold modifier to individual change the amount of gold each type gives out)
+    x gold intake is markedly slower and progress is stagnant partly because of that. (add a gold modifier to individual change the amount of gold each type gives out) x change store to slots
+    x add slots background for icon so thats not such a weird clash for results (requires a whole new fucking msg in that captions var)

+    x crawl button needs to be better

     checkboxes look weird

     SOUND
         all other monsters
+        maybe voices when I go in and out (going dungeon crawling!)

     MUSIC
         die

-    SOUND
-        maybe voices when I go in and out (going dungeon crawling!)

     ART
-        add slots background for icon so thats not such a weird clash for results (requires a whole new fucking msg in that captions var) favicon
-        crawl button needs to be better
-        change store to slots
+        favicon

 QUESTIONS
     What can you get from the slots?